The John Burton Library and Resource Center

 - GMU Blackboard - an online classroom connecting the professor with the students

-- NING (Working Groups)- The S-CAR Community Network and Forum: An academic, professional, and social networking site for S-CAR.
+- The S-CAR Community Network (Working Groups) - An academic, professional, and social networking site for S-CAR.

 - English Language Institute - Offers classes and support for those with English as a Second Language.

 - Internships and field experiences - Contact Lisa Shaw at 703- 993-1300.